zhangzhikai397/wsc/README.md

 # WebSocket Channel

-WebSocket Channel is a Python3 lightweight and very fast server, to be used to communicate any python backend with users browsers via WebSockets protocol.
+WebSocket Channel is a Python lightweight and very fast server, to be used to communicate any python backend with users browsers via WebSockets protocol.
 WebSocket Channel has very simple API and can work only in one direction - `server -> browser`.
 Any browser's messages that was sent to the server. will be ignored.